edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_4.md

 ### 4.6.2 LLDP = Link Layer Discovery Protocol

 - Background:
-    - LLDP is a vendor neutral protocol/ non-cisco propietry protocol (so can be used in i.e. Juniper)
+    - LLDP is a vendor neutral protocol/ non-cisco proprietary protocol (so can be used in i.e. Juniper)
     - This protocol is specified by IEEE 802.1AB
     - LLDP is L2 protocol and serves the same function as CDP
     - Unlike CDP, which refreshes every 60s, LLDP refreshed every **30 seconds**